CenterForOpenScience/SHARE/providers/edu.mit.md

 _If unlicensed, will you explicitly license the content?_

-On the roadmap of what’s hopeful.
+On the roadmap of what√ïs hopeful.
 We are taking a broader look at some of these licensing issues.